liamzdenek/sourcegraph-application/memory-bank/apiContracts.md

 ```

-Please analyze this file and determine if it contains the vulnerability.
+Please analyze this file and determine if it needs changes according to the requirements.
-If it does, provide a fix that addresses the vulnerability while maintaining compatibility.

 Your response should be in the following format:

 ANALYSIS:
-[Your analysis of whether the file contains the vulnerability]
+[Your analysis of whether the file needs changes]

-CONTAINS_VULNERABILITY: [YES/NO]
+CHANGES_NECESSARY: [YES/NO]

-FIX:
+UPDATED_CODE:
-[If the file contains the vulnerability, provide the complete fixed file content]
+[If changes are necessary, provide the complete updated file content]

 EXPLANATION:
-[Explain the changes you made and why they fix the vulnerability]
+[Explain the changes you made and why they address the requirements]
 ```

 ### Response Parsing

-The Worker Lambda parses Claude's response to extract:
+The Batch job parses Claude's response to extract:
-- Whether the file contains the vulnerability
+- Whether changes are necessary
-- The fixed file content (if applicable)
+- The updated file content (if applicable)
 - The explanation of changes

 This information is used to generate diffs and create pull requests.